haihan-yu/math-for-macro/README.md

 # Mathematics for Macroeconomics: Source Files

-This repository contains source files producing the course material for "Mathematics for Macroeconomics," a week-long graduate course developed by [Pascal Michaillat](https://pascalmichaillat.org/) and taught at the [London School of Economics & Political Science](https://www.lse.ac.uk).
+This repository contains the source files of the course "Mathematics for Macroeconomics" developed by [Pascal Michaillat](https://pascalmichaillat.org/) and taught at the [London School of Economics & Political Science](https://www.lse.ac.uk).

 ## Course webpage